ACT: Claimant Prepares & Serves Payment Claim

 A claimant is entitled to be paid a valid progress payment claim by the due date for payment.

-The due date for payment under the Act is the date on which a payment claim becomes due and payable either in accordance with the terms of the contract or, if there is no such valid provision, 10 business days after the payment claim is made.
-If the contract provides that payment is due 28 days after invoice then, upon service of the payment claim, the due date for payment under the Act is 28 days later.
+The due date for payment under the Act is the earlier of 15 business days** after a payment claim is given, or the day when the payment becomes payable under the contract.
+If the contract provides that payment is due 10 days after invoice then, upon service of the payment claim, the due date for payment under the Act is 10 days later.
+Any term of a contract that provides for a due date for payment later than 15 business days will have no effect for the purposes of the Act.
 Proper calculation of this date is imperative as a number of milestones under the Act are calculated from this date.

 Endorsing all invoices as a payment claim ensures that claimants don't need to wait for additional, often lengthy, periods before seeking recovery of debts under the Act.
 The due date of payment under the Act (regardless of any contract provision) can't occur prior to service of the payment claim.
 If the claimant is not paid by the due date, they have a right to interest at the greater of the rate, if any, in the contract or the rate on Supreme Court judgments.
 The Supreme Court rate changes from time to time but is usually around 10% per annum.